• DESTINATIONS

 Overtourism Issues

 The Incan Citadel of Machu Picchu has seen visitor numbers raising from 400,000 to 1.4 million in a space of 20 years.
-Previously visitors could climb and walk on the ancient ruins, actually right up until 2017.
-Unfortunately this hoard of tourists also mean the citadel had littering problems, erosion to the pathways.
-Things were so bad that UNESCO threatened to add Machu Picchu to the naughty step of ancient sites known as its ‘List of World Heritage in Danger’
+Previously visitors could climb and walk on the ancient ruins, right up until 2017.
+Unfortunately this hoard of tourists also meant that the citadel had littering problems, erosion to the pathways.
+Things were so bad that UNESCO threatened to add Machu Picchu to the naughty step of ancient sites known as its ‘List of World Heritage in Danger’.

 Preventative Actions

-On July 1 2017, the Peruvian government launched it’s $43.7 million plan to get Machu Picchu off the naughty list and only allowing tourists to two timed visits each day but also accompanied by a guide.
-They are also only permitted to walk along the specific trails in the citadel.
+On July 1 2017, the Peruvian government launched it’s $43.7 million plan to get Machu Picchu off the naughty list and only allowing tourists timed visits each day but they have to be accompanied by a guide.
+They are also only permitted to walk along the specific trails in the citadel now, which we think is a great idea.
+We visited in 2015 and could see some of the subtle stone crumbling.

 5,000 tickets are available per day, although UNESCO did state half this number, however finance seems to have prevailed!!
 There is also the commissioning of a visitor centre and a restroom at the entrance of the Perimeter of Machu Picchu National Park.